Jump To Section

 - What’s at stake for my protagonist?

 Writing a synopsis can be daunting for any writer, regardless of experience.
-When the time comes to sell your work, follow the above tips and practice the writing exercise to craft the perfect synopsis.
+Literary masters like Margaret Atwood have spent decades honing their craft.
+Learn how to create compelling characters, develop plot, and write settings that come to life in Margaret Atwood’s MasterClass.
+Then, when the time comes to sell your work, follow the above tips and practice the writing exercise to craft the perfect synopsis.